 Register Name Address Bit Name Function Default Value config1 0x01 15 iotest_ena When set, enables the data pattern checker test.
 The outputs are deactivated regardless of the state of TXENABLE and sif_txenable.
 0 14 Reserved Reserved for factory use.
 0 13 Reserved Reserved for factory use.
 0 12 64cnt_ena When set, enables resetting of the alarms after 64 good samples with the goal of removing unnecessary errors.
 For instance, when checking setup/hold through the pattern checker test, there may initially be errors.
 Setting this bit removes the need for a SIF write to clear the alarm register.
 0 11 oddeven_parity Selects between odd and even parity check 0: Even parity 1: Odd parity 0 10 word_parity_ena When set, enables parity checking of each input word using the PARITYP/N parity input.
 It should match the oddeven_parity register setting.
 1 9 frame_parity_ena When set, enables parity checking using the FRAME signal to source the parity bit.
-0 8 Reserved Reserved for factory use.
-Note: Default value is '1'.
-Must be set to '0' for proper operation 1 7 Reserved Reserved for factory use.
-0 6 dacl_complement When set, the DACI output is complemented.
+0 8 8 Reserved Reserved for factory use.
+1 7 dacA_complement When set, the DACA output is complemented.
 This allows to effectively change the + and - designations of the LVDS data lines.
-0 5 dacQ_complement When set, the DACQ output is complemented.
+0 6 dacB_complement When set, the DACB output is complemented.
 This allows to effectively change the + and - designations of the LVDS data lines.
-0 4 Reserved Reserved for factory use.
+0 5 dacC_complement When set, the DACC output is complemented.
+This allows to effectively change the + and - designations of the LVDS data lines.
+0 4 dacD_complement When set, the DACD output is complemented.
+This allows to effectively change the + and - designations of the LVDS data lines.
 0 3 alarm_2away_ena When set, the alarm from the FIFO indicating the write and read pointers being 2 away is enabled.
 1 2 alarm_1away_ena When set, the alarm from the FIFO indicating the write and read pointers being 1 away is enabled.
 1 1 alarm_collision_ena When set, the alarm from the FIFO indicating a collision between the write and read pointers is enabled.
 1 0 Reserved Reserved for factory use.
 0